-Texas factory activity increased at a faster pace in May, according to the Texas Manufacturing Outlook Survey.
-The production index, a key measure of state manufacturing conditions, moved up eight points to 23.3, reaching its highest level since April 2014.
+Texas factory activity rose markedly in April after posting slower growth in March, according to business executives responding to the Texas Manufacturing Outlook Survey.
+The production index, a key measure of state manufacturing conditions, increased 11 points to 25.3.

 Other indexes of manufacturing activity also rose sharply in April.
 The new orders and growth rate of orders indexes jumped to their highest readings this year, 27.9 and 18.9, respectively.
 The capacity utilization index climbed eight points to 18.7, and the shipments index rose nine points to 19.3.

 Perceptions of broader business conditions remained highly positive on net in April.
 The general business activity index was largely unchanged at 21.8, and the company outlook index edged up four points to 23.6.
 Both indexes remained far above their average levels.